PecanProject/betydb-data-access/figures/textsearch1/textsearch.md

-Searching for root trait data by text, then downloading the data and opening with a spreadsheet program.
+ \label{fig:textsearch} Searching for root trait data by text, then downloading the data and opening with a spreadsheet program.